multinormal/statsfaq/medians.md

 In general, trials should handle "non-normal" outcome data using regression-based methods with covariate adjustment (or reasonable alternatives).
 This generally means:

-* Including baseline covariates that are known to predict the outcome (e.g., baseline age and blood pressure).
+* Measuring and adjusting for baseline covariates that are known to predict the outcome (e.g., baseline age and blood pressure).
 * Following guidance from regulatory agencies such as the European Medicines Agency (2015) and the U.S. Food and Drug Administration (2023), both of which emphasize covariate adjustment.

 Why this matters: